roalyr/godot-for-3d-open-worlds/README.md

 This fork is regularly synchronized with [3.x branch](https://github.com/godotengine/godot/tree/3.x).

+Available for Windows x86-64, Linux x86 and x86-64, Linux armv8 (32 bit), Android armv7 and armv8.

 Implemented tweaks:
 * Logarithmic depth is written in fragment shader as only reliable option with some FPS sacrifice.
 * Implemented for both GLES2 and GLES3.